jatintiwari0/OTTbuy/README.md

 First of all, thank you for your interest, and for taking your time to contribute to OTTbuy.

 OTTbuy is undergoing a revival and major code update.
 We are making steps forward day by day but there is still a lot of work to do, and we are happy to welcome new contributors.

-We have a set of guidelines for those wishing to contribute to FOSSBilling, and we encourage you to take a look at them here: **[contributors' guidelines]

 ## Star History